School band in formation wearing red shirts and black shorts

 East Raleigh-South Park is Raleigh's largest historic African American neighborhood and a designated National Historic District.
 It was mainly developed between 1865 and 1940 as African Americans moved to Raleigh in increasing numbers.
 Many were attracted to the southeastern part of Raleigh for its association with three prominent institutions located here: Second Baptist Church (now Tupper Memorial), which offered classes for African Americans of all ages; Shaw Collegiate Institute (now Shaw University); and the School for the Negro Deaf, Dumb, and Blind.
 The presence of Shaw University and the growing middle class that chose to live nearby helped make Raleigh, and East Raleigh in particular, a cultural center for African Americans as early as the 1890s.

-The South Park Heritage Walk report developed by SPERNA in collaboration with the NC State University College of Design documented much of the unique cultural history of this neighborhood through extensive community engagement efforts.
-The resulting report recommended the Heritage Walk to connect the neighborhood's various historical and cultural points of interest.
+The South Park Heritage Trail report developed by SPERNA in collaboration with the NC State University College of Design documented much of the unique cultural history of this neighborhood through extensive community engagement efforts.
+The resulting report recommended the Heritage Trail to connect the neighborhood's various historical and cultural points of interest.
 The report also suggested other improvements such as community design, public spaces, signage, and wayfinding to the overall experience of the walk.

 Project Details